Sports betting in New Jersey

 With many parts of the USA not advancing quickly with their sports betting agendas, the state of New Jersey could certainly become the ‘face’ of sports betting on the USA’s east coast.
 That is especially likely given that the state of New York has not legalised sports betting yet.

-Online casino and poker laws in New Jersey
+Online gambling laws in New Jersey

 New Jersey’s former governor, Chris Christie, has been integral to shaping New Jersey’s online gambling environment.
 On February 27, 2013, he signed a bill authorising online casinos and poker in the state.
 Online casino and poker games became available to New Jersey residents on November 21, 2013, including slots, table games, speciality games and poker games.